ArthurOberon/minitalk/README.md

 ### For example

-There a example a full character (in this example 'P') it will look like this :
+There a example of the sending processus on a full character (in this example 'P'), it will look like this :

 |BINARY		|128|64 |32 |16 | 8 | 4 | 2 | 1 |
 |-----------|---|---|---|---|---|---|---|---|